maxim-ge/far2l-deb/README.md

 Feel free to report any issues.

 PS: far2l_64_tty.deb has far2l built with tty mode support.
 Run with "far2l --tty".
 Experimental!
 Use at your own risk.
 NB! putty fails to process some hotkeys, wal commander internal terminal works better.

+PPS: To use gvfs-plugin on X11-less server, run as `dbus-launch far2l`.